Artifizer/hyp/README.md

 2. **Easy to bypass**: Developers (or LLMs) can disable lints with `#[allow(...)]` annotations
 3. **Hard to enforce**: Inline overrides make it difficult to maintain coding standards across large teams

-**dylint** addresses the custom rules limitation by allowing you to build your own lints, but it still allows the same bypass mechanisms, making it challenging to control massively AI-generated code.
+**dylint** addresses the custom rules limitation by allowing you to build your own lints, but it analyzes HIR/HIM, not raw *.rs files.
+It only sees code that Cargo compiles and so it can not lint snippets

 **Hyp fills this gap** by:
+- Analyzing raw *.rs files directly without requiring full compilation (like `grep`)
+- Enabling fast IDE integration for instant feedback without project builds
 - Supporting **custom project-specific rules** (tenant filters, architectural boundaries, etc.)
 - **Intentionally preventing per-file bypasses** - rules are enforced at the project level
 - Providing **semantic analysis** for patterns that require understanding code structure